32. In Love With Spring: My Novel Online

 He let go of her; shut his eyes and put his hands behind his back.
 “More or less.”

-“That girl at the restaurant that we saw?”
+“That girl at the restaurant when we had to leave that time?”

 “Lissie, don’t be upset.
 I didn’t make the rules.”